opengauss-mirror/docs/content/en/docs/Releasenotes/feature-introduction.md

 This version is openGauss 2.0.0 LTS.
 Compared with 1.1.0, this version has the following new features:

+-   Simplified Installation

+    The Simplified Installation does not contain cluster management tools, provides binary files of the database kernel, can quickly start the database instance, simple installation and configuration, suitable for individual developers.

 -   Delayed standby databases

     Delays the time for a standby node to replay XLOG records, compared with the primary node.